CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 **Note**: None of these guidelines are set in stone.
 Try to use common sense when considering not to follow them.
 Indeed, for each guideline there may be a good reason to deviate from it.

-- Try to keep line lengths limited to 80 characters.
+- Try to keep line lengths limited to 80 characters, so that files can be viewed in a standard terminal window without line breaks.
+(The Matlab editor shows a vertical line after the 80-th character).
 Use line continuation (``...`` at the very end of the line) to spread a long expression over multiple lines.
     **bad:**

     .. code-block:: matlab